-Place your flash right next to the bowl and point it towards the spot where droplets arrive.
-Zoom in with the flash fairly tightly, so it focuses the beam to a small spot.
+Place your flash right next to the bowl.
+Point it toward the spot where droplets land.
+Zoom in with the flash fairly tightly so it focuses the beam to a small spot.
 Ideally, choose a setting above 100mm on the flash.

 Make sure that the flash head leans slightly above the edge of the bowl and doesn’t scatter light on it.
-Otherwise, the entire bowl will light up, which is not what we want.
+Otherwise, the entire bowl will light up.
+And we don’t want that.

 At this point, you’re done with the setup.
-There’s a slight chance that you’ve accidentally changed focus during this last step – check it again.
+There’s a slight chance that you’ve accidentally changed focus during this last step.
+So check it again.
 Generally, it’s beneficial to check focus frequently.

 4. Start Shooting the Water Drops

-Take a few test shots with dropping only clear water first.
+Take a few test shots by dropping only clear water first.
 This allows you to check again if your setup is fine.

 When you start dropping the liquid, keep going until your pipette or tap is running out of the liquid.
 Don’t stress too much about trying to estimate when the drops will land.
-Using the burst mode makes sure that you capture the drops without even looking there.
+Using the burst mode makes sure that you capture the drops without even looking.

 The biggest skill is not shooting the drops but setting up the scene.
-Once you’ve done that properly, the shooting is a smooth sail.
+Once you’ve done that properly, the shooting is easy.

 5. Finish Off Your Water Drop Photography in Post-Processing

-You can also erase unwanted bubbles or elements from your phots.
+You can also erase unwanted bubbles or elements from your photos.
 Or clone two drops to create different forms.
-You could increase the saturation if the food colouring wasn’t vivid enough.
-If you don’t like the colours, you can even turn the photos into black and white images.
+You could increase the saturation if the food coloring wasn’t vivid enough.
+If you don’t like the colors, you can even turn the photos into black-and-white images.

 Once you master the setup, water drop photography is a great way to explore your creative ideas.
-Change up the colours, mix different liquids, or use gel flash to create different moods in your photos.
+Change the colors, mix different liquids, or use a gel flash to create different moods in your photos.

-Don’t be afraid to experiment and take hundreds of shots until you really get the grasp of it!
+Don’t be afraid to experiment and take hundreds of shots until you really get the hang of it!

 Examples of Water Drop Photography